warrendeleon/rn-warrendeleon/docs/readme/ARCHITECTURE.md

 ---

-**Need help?** Open an issue on GitHub or consult the related documentation.
+Check the related docs for more architectural context.